What to Visit in Treviso

 What to Buy

 There are several chain supermarkets in Treviso.
-CONAD flaunts the most democratic prices – the traveler will be impressed by the local cheeses and wine.
+CONAD flaunts the most democratic prices – the traveler will be impressed by the local cheeses and wines.

 The only PAM store in the city has an excellent alcohol department with impressive discounts.
 You can buy everything that is usually bought in grocery stores.
-From milk and bread, chocolate and cookies to water and alcohol.
+From milk and bread, chocolate and cookies to water and other beverages.

 You should definitely buy in Italy original prosecco – this is an extra-class sparkling wine.
 Look for the inscription Spumante Superiore Extra Dry on the label – it is produced in the vicinity of the city.
 And take it.
-For very little money: 5-8 € per bottle.
+For a very reasonable price: 6-9 € per bottle.

 Once more time – Treviso is a tourist hub on the way to Venice.
-When you land at the local airport of Antonio Canova, consider that you are already looking at the Grand Canal from the board of vaporetto number 1.
+When you land at the local airport of Antonio Canova, consider that you are already looking at the Grand Canal.

 © Goodtimefortrip.com